by Texas Homesteader~

 When my trail mix was complete I divided it equally into the Snowman Treat jars I made for our grandkids using large empty peanut butter jars.

 Wondering how much trail-mix additions to add?
-Well filling five 64-oz jars took this much:
+Well filling five large 64-oz jars took this much:

 - 10-11 cups popped popcorn